 Back-up Pads Information

 Back-up pads improve the conditioning and sanding performance of power tools.
 They drive discs, sheets with coated abrasives to condition a surface.
-The instruments function in wet and dry conditions and reduce the time taken to complete sanding jobs.
-They polish fine grits on both flat and contoured surfaces.
+Some pads can function in wet and dry conditions and reduce the time taken to complete sanding, grinding and polishing jobs on both flat and contoured surfaces

 Back-up pads come in an extensive array of types, shapes, and sizes, with many manufactured for specific tasks.
 Some examples include: